jamesotto852/ggdensity/README.md

 <img src="man/figures/README-ex1-1.png" width="100%" />

-`level` here tells us the probability bounded by the corresponding region, and the regions are computed to be the smallest such regions that bound that level of probability; these are called highest density regions or HDRs.
+`probs` here tells us the probability bounded by the corresponding region, and the regions are computed to be the smallest such regions that bound that level of probability; these are called highest density regions or HDRs.
 By default, the plotted regions show the 50%, 80%, 95%,